 If your boat is being lifted by crane for the first time, it is important to ensure you position the sling correctly.
-The manufacturer or even owners of the same type of boat can often be of help here and can tell you the best way to position the slings.
-A tip for the next crane lift: Take a picture of the yacht hanging in the slings so you can recreate it easily at the start of the next season.
-In any case, you should remove the generator in front of the crane and replace it with a dummy.
+The manufacturer or even owners of the same type of boat can often be of help here and provide guidance on how to best position the slings.
+Once the boat is hanging, take a picture of the slings positioning so that you can easily recreate it in the future.

-A propped up yacht normally rests on at least five points: on the four hull supports and on the keel.
-If the pressure on the supports is too great, however, this can cause dents in the hull.
-This type of damage can be avoided by first placing the boat on the keel and then slowly lowering it down on to the supports.
+In addition, as propped up yachts normally rests on at least five points (the four hull supports and on the keel), if the pressure on the supports is too great it can result in dents in the hull.
+This type of damage can be avoided by first placing the boat on the keel and then slowly lowering it down onto the supports.

-In northern Europe, it is normal to lie the mast down in winter.
-On the Mediterranean, however, yachts can often be seen supported with their masts still standing.
-There is no real reason why a ship cannot be left rigged up.
-In this situation, however, the ship should be protected more strongly against accidents, for example with an extra fastening on the ground, as the rig adds a wind-exposed area and this can lead to vibrations and increased pressure on the supports or on the stand.
+Although most boat owners chose to take the rig down when storing their boat on the hard for longer periods, there is no real reason why a ship cannot be left rigged up.
+If left rigged up however, the ship should be protected more strongly against accidents.
+An example would be to add an extra fastening on the ground as the rig adds a wind-exposed area and this can lead to vibrations and increased pressure on the supports or on the stand.
 Keeping the mast in position also makes it more difficult to maintain and check your yacht.
 Carbon fibre and wooden masts should always be taken down and either put in a mast storage facility or at the very least covered by a tarpaulin, as they are particularly sensitive to UV rays.

 In conclusion, whilst the lift of your boat may be a daunting procedure, there are ways to mitigate damage.
 Wishing you smooth and safe future cranage!